-Finances have and will continue to raise significant issues when appropriate partnerships are being developed.
+Finances have been and will continue to be a significant issue when developing appropriate partnerships.
 In the past, support for the partner church came in various ways.
 Initially, dollars flowed into a country and often into the hands of a local Christian who had made contact in some way with generous and caring people in the West.
 An honest relationship developed between a person of God in a country who deeply desired people to meet Jesus Christ in his village, town, community, or country.

-Individuals, a local congregation, or a church group in the West raised funds, shared those funds with the local individual and/or ministry, and intended and tried to visit the ministry on site.
-At times, this relationship developed into an opportunity for the Western church to send missionaries-short term and long term as well as career people-who served as church planters, teachers, builders, medical staff, and support staff.
-Goods were then purchased by the missionaries-plank, tin roofs, cement, books, school supplies, brick and mortar.
-And, to be sure, money followed for projects or tuition or rent or salaries.
+Individuals, a local congregation, or a church group raised funds, shared those funds with the local individual and/or ministry, and intended and tried to visit the ministry on site.
+At times, this relationship developed into an opportunity by the Western church to send missionaries - short term and longer term, as well as career people.
+And so, support arrived in the form of missionaries who served - church planters, teachers, and support staff.
+Goods were then purchased by the missionaries - planks, tin roofs, cement, books, school supplies, brick and mortar.
+And of course money followed - dollars for projects or tuition or rent or salaries.

-There are still individuals in various parts of the world who connect directly with a congregation, a group, or even an individual, and who then receive support.
-Of course, missionaries are still being sent.
+There are still individuals in various parts of the world who somehow connect directly with a congregation or group or even an individual, and who then receive support.
+And of course, missionaries are still being sent.
 That has not changed.
-Most national churches around the globe, if asked, would readily receive people to support the ministry of the national church; and missionaries continue to support projects they consider valuable and helpful.
+Most national churches around the globe, if asked, would readily receive people to support the ministry of the national church, and goods are still being purchased by missionaries for projects they consider valuable and helpful.

 Noticing a need in a particular ministry, missionaries on the ground (either on their own or in consultation with national congregations or the national church) developed these projects, sent the request to the church, and received the funds to move the project forward.
-The dollars generally flowed to the missionary, who would manage the project while using local skilled people and resources.
+The dollars generally flowed to the missionary who managed the project, while using local skilled people and resources.

-As the national church matured, however, more and more responsibility was handed over to them.
+But as the national church matured, more and more responsibility was given to them.
 They were expected to imagine projects, develop the proposals, and, if funded, find local people and resources to complete the project.
-As the project moved forward, the missionary or church would release supporting funds.
+As the project moved forward, the missionary or church would release funds to them.
 The release of funds was always tied to good project reports or receipts that had been accumulated and submitted.
 Very infrequently would funds in total be released to the local congregations or the national church before the project began or before receipts or invoices were submitted.

-As a result, missionaries maintained their control over the funds, even though the project was approved by the church, the project was part of the national church's ministry vision, and the local church was more than capable of managing the project and funds.
-Often, national church leadership was not trusted, or its ability to manage a project and its funding was questioned.
+In this way, missionaries maintained their control over the funds even though the project was approved by the church, the project was part of the national church's ministry vision, and the local church was more than capable of managing the project and funds.
+The national church was not trusted, or its capacity to ably manage the project and its funding were questioned.
 Missionaries began to be seen as the money police.